This section lists the differences between the [AMOP] and the CLISP implementation thereof.

 If your generic function constitutes a public interface which is

-used by adding methods (similar to aforementioned PRINT-OBJECT
+used by adding methods (similar to aforementioned PRINT-OBJECT), you

 can declare it as such: